Back Pain After Car Accident & Back Injury From Car Accident

 The three different types of back injuries that could cause a broken back include:

-Fractures: This occurs when there is more pressure exerted on the bone than it can take.
+- Fractures occur when more pressure is exerted on the bone than it can take.
 This can cause the vertebrae to break or collapse.
-If the trauma is serious, it can push the broken bone fragments in the spinal canal.
+If the trauma is severe, it can push the broken bone fragments into the spinal canal.

-Dislocation: This occurs when the discs or ligaments that connect two vertebrae are torn or stretched causing the bones to push out of alignment.
+- Dislocation occurs when the discs or ligaments that connect two vertebrae are torn or stretched, causing the bones to push out of alignment.

-Fractured dislocations: This type of injury is a combination of a fracture and a dislocation.
-A fractured dislocation is an extremely serious type of injury and often requires surgical repair.
+- Fractured dislocations: This type of back injury combines a fracture and a dislocation.
+A fractured dislocation is a severe injury often requiring surgical repair.

 Common symptoms of a broken back

-When a person suffers a broken back in a car accident, they will likely experience severe back pain along with some other symptoms.
-While back pain could also result from a less severe injury such as a back sprain, it is always important to seek medical attention right away.
+When a person suffers a broken back in a car accident, they will likely experience severe back pain and other symptoms.
+While back pain could also result from a less severe injury such as a back sprain, it is always important to seek medical attention immediately.
 Timely treatment could mean the difference between complete recovery and a lifetime of disability.
 Some common symptoms to watch out for include:

 - Pain